Hudson Hawk: Reception

 Variety called the film "a relentlessly annoying clay duck that crash-lands in a sea of wretched excess and silliness.
-Those willing to check their brains at the door may find sparse amusement."
+Those willing to check their brains at the door may find sparse amusement".
 Peter Travers of Rolling Stone said of the film: "A movie this unspeakably awful can make an audience a little crazy.
-You want to throw things, yell at the actors, beg them to stop."
-James Brundage of AMC filmcritic said the film was "so implausible and so over the top that it lets inconsistency roll off like water on a duck's back."
-Janet Maslin in the New York Times called the film "a colossally sour and ill-conceived misfire" and denounced the film for "smirky, mean-spirited cynicism."
+You want to throw things, yell at the actors, beg them to stop".
+James Brundage of AMC filmcritic said that the film was "so implausible and so over the top that it lets inconsistency roll off like water on a duck's back".
+Janet Maslin in The New York Times called the film "a colossally sour and ill-conceived misfire" and denounced the film for "smirky, mean-spirited cynicism".
 Writing in The Washington Post, Joe Brown said: "To say this megamillion Bruce Willis vehicle doesn't fly is understatement in the extreme...
-Hudson Hawk offers a klutzy, charmless hero, and wallows dully in limp slapstick and lowest common denominator crudeness."
-Chris Hicks wrote in the Salt Lake City Deseret News: "What is most amazing is the pervasive silliness that has the cast acting like fools without ever getting a laugh from the audience.
-It's hard to imagine a major, big-budget movie that could come along this year and be worse than Hudson Hawk, a solid contender for the longest 95 minutes in movie history.
-Owen Gleiberman in Entertainment Weekly called the film "a fiasco sealed with a smirk."
+Hudson Hawk offers a klutzy, charmless hero, and wallows dully in limp slapstick and lowest common denominator crudeness".
+Chris Hicks wrote in the Deseret News: "What is most amazing is the pervasive silliness that has the cast acting like fools without ever getting a laugh from the audience.
+It's hard to imagine a major, big-budget movie that could come along this year and be worse than Hudson Hawk, a solid contender for the longest 95 minutes in movie history".
+Owen Gleiberman in Entertainment Weekly called the film "a fiasco sealed with a smirk".

-Jo Berry from Empire gave it three out of five stars, noting that it "reached UK screens with the added burden of having been slaughtered by US critics who likened it to famous big budget turkeys like Raise The Titanic and Ishtar.
-True, the film has its flaws, but the positives do outweigh the negatives, with Bruce Willis at his wisecracking best in the title role."
+Jo Berry from Empire gave it three out of five stars, noting that it "reached UK screens with the added burden of having been slaughtered by US critics who likened it to famous big-budget turkeys like Raise the Titanic and Ishtar.
+True, the film has its flaws, but the positives do outweigh the negatives, with Bruce Willis at his wisecracking best in the title role".
 Jane Lamacraft reassessed the film as one of the "Forgotten Pleasures of the Multiplex" for Sight & Sounds June 2011 magazine.

 Box office

 The film performed poorly in the United States, partly because the film was intended as an absurd comedy, yet was marketed as an action film one year after the success of Die Hard 2.
-It grossed only $17 million in the United States and Canada.
-Internationally, it performed much better, grossing $80 million for a worldwide total of $97 million.
-By the end of its theatrical run, the film had lost the studio an estimated $90 million.

-The film performed well on home video and by 1995 started to pay out to profit participants, including Bruce Willis.
+It grossed only $17 million in the United States and Canada.By the end of its theatrical run, the film had lost the studio an estimated $90 million.
+Internationally, and on home video, it performed much better, eventually grossing $80 million, for a worldwide total of $97 million; by 1995, it had started to pay out to profit participants, including Bruce Willis.

 Accolades

-It received three 1991 Golden Raspberry Awards for Director (Lehmann), Screenplay and Picture with additional nominations for Actor (Willis), Supporting Actor (Grant), and Supporting Actress (Bernhard).
+The film received three Golden Raspberry Awards including Worst Picture, Worst Director (Lehmann) and Worst Screenplay and with additional nominations for Worst Actor (Willis), Worst Supporting Actor (Grant) and Worst Supporting Actress (Bernhard) at the 12th Golden Raspberry Awards.
 It was also nominated for Worst Picture at the 1991 Stinkers Bad Movie Awards, losing to Nothing but Trouble.